websights

 3. Hit ‘Apply’.

 4. The final model should only include the flow region and the cell zone.
-Click ‘Finish’ to export the new CAD version to your Workbench
+Click ‘Save’ to export the new CAD version to the Workbench.

 Did you know?

-Except for the Conjugate Heat Transfer Analysis, we need to remove all the solid parts from the fluid domain.
-In a CAD model that is correctly prepared for simulations with a cell zone, the flow region will contain the negative of the solid parts.
+Except for the Conjugate Heat Transfer Analysis, all solid parts must be removed from the fluid domain.
+In a CAD model correctly prepared for simulations with a cell zone, the flow region contains the negative of the solid parts.

-for a convective heat transfer simulation with a cell zone, we only need a fluid part and a cell zone part
+for a convective heat transfer simulation with a cell zone, only a fluid part and a cell zone part are required

-Figure 8: The final model for a convective heat transfer simulation includes a fluid part and a cell zone.
+Figure 8: The final model for a single-region simulation (such as Incompressible, Compressible, and Convective Heat Transfer) includes a fluid part and a cell zone.

 Assigning Cell Zones in Workbench